oracle/docker-images/OracleDatabase/FAQ.md

 ## Image build: unzip error: invalid compressed data to inflate
 CRC errors by the Unix unzip command during image build can be caused by a lack of sufficient memory for your container.
 On macOS X it has been proven that running Docker with only 2GB of RAM will cause this error.
 Increasing the RAM for Docker to 4GB remedies the situation.

+## "Cannot create directory" error when using volumes
+This is a Unix filesystem permission issue.
+Docker by default will map the `uid` inside the container to the outside world.
+The `uid` for the `oracle` user inside the container is `54321` and therefore all files are created with this `uid`.
+If you happen to have your volume pointed at a location outside there container where this `uid` doesn't have any permissions for, the container can't write to it and therefore the database files creation fails.
+There are several remedies for this situation:
+* Use named volumes
+* Change the ownership of your folder to `54321`
+* Change the permissions of your folder so that the `uid 54321` has write permissions